 Alas, there is no record as to what became of these lost Eighth Doctor episodes.
 According to Burton, security was very tight during the production, with no complete scripts ever being handed out.
 The actors were merely given sides to learn on a day-by-day basis, which were confiscated when filming wrapped.
 And to date, no footage has ever surfaced of ‘The Monsters of Ness,’ or anything else from the mysterious David Burton era.
 (Read more about his story here.)

 And speaking of mysterious, the actor Leonard Nimoy (Spock from Star Trek: The Original Series) was also momentarily handed the TARDIS keys for a new series of Eighth Doctor episodes.
 This was done by an American production company that had struck a deal with the BBC to produce some new Doctor Who adventures.
-And according to Philip Segal, the company had some issues financing the project, but were hoping to secure an extension of the BBC deal by shooting some second unit footage starring Leonard Nimoy (the terms of their contract stipulated that they had to be in physical production by a certain date.)
+And according to Philip Segal, the company had some issues financing the project, but were hoping to secure an extension of the BBC deal by shooting some second unit footage directed by Leonard Nimoy (the terms of their contract stipulated that they had to be in physical production by a certain date.)

 Segal prevented this from happening, however, as plans for his own Eighth Doctor episodes were already advancing.
 He contacted Leonard Nimoy and told him of the company’s intention to shoot some basic second unit shots – with no concrete plan to begin filming in earnest – and Nimoy quickly backed away from the project.